rainycow/heymax/README.md

 This will open a [browser](http://localhost:3000).

-# Executing the pipeline end-to-end
+## As part of Airflow DAG
-The dashboard can also be hosted using [GitHub Pages](https://rainycow.github.io/heymax/) via GitHub Actions.
+Evidence can also be hosted using GitHub Pages via GitHub Actions.
-To run the pipeline end-to-end from data transformation to refreshing the dashboard, check out the branch `feat/refresh-evidence`.
+To run the pipeline as a series of tasks from data transformation to refreshing the dashboard, check out the branch `feat/refresh-evidence`, spin up Airflow and triggers the dag on the UI.

 ```bash
 git checkout feat/refresh-evidence